-Commenting on Germany’s shock 0.2% economic contraction, Research Director of the Adam Smith Institute, Sam Bowman, said:
+Commenting on Ed Miliband’s attack on Lord Freud’s comments about the disabled, Research Director of the Adam Smith Institute, Sam Bowman, said:

 The Adam Smith Institute is an independent libertarian think tank based in London.
 It advocates classically liberal public policies to create a richer, freer world.

 Research Director Sam Bowman’s comments on why the fall of inflation to 1.2% is good news were featured in The Daily Telegraph.